1. What is an Arbitrage Fund?

-The following table represents the top five arbitrage funds in India based on the past three year returns.
+The following table shows the top five arbitrage funds in India based on the past three year returns.
 So, investors may choose the funds based on a different investment horizon like five years or ten years returns.
 You may include other criteria such as financial ratios as well.